vimevim/byproxy/README.md

 # ByProxy

-ByProxy is a library to generate proxy dictionaries from a list of urls and gain information about the proxies.
+ByProxy is a simple package contains simple tools for proxy management and usage.
+You can generate proxy dictionaries from a list of urls and gain information about the proxies.

 - It has two main classes:
   - ProxyChecker: